Pete9xi/ThirdEye/README.md

     <img src="https://i.imgur.com/tD7lMZk.png"style="width:200px;height:200px;">
     <p>6.
 The channel is the main channel you to be used with the chat relay between Discord and Minecraft, simply grab the ID by right clicking on the channel in discord and click on copy ID paste this into the file under channel as you have done before</p>
     <img src="https://i.imgur.com/Ozvja0y.png"style="width:500px;height:100px;">
     <p>7.
-Next is getting a second channel setup for logging the anticheat while this is focused on Paradox it will have basic support for others as the project is open source you can fork the repository and add anything that is required, to log to a different channel enabled paradoxLogs</p>
+Next is getting a second channel setup for logging the anticheat while this is focused on Paradox it will have basic support for others as the project is open source you can fork the repository and add anything that is required.
+To log the anticheat to a seprate channel set ParadoxEnabled to true </p>
     <img src="https://i.imgur.com/1GHzZuM.png"style="width:500px;height:100px;">
     <p>8.
 CmdPrefix this is designed for paradox as you can change the command prefix in game, the default is set this will allow you to run commands like `!ban Pete9xi was spamming chat`, This can be changed to use with other anti cheats that support chat commands in game.</p>
     <p>9.
 The on join player message is handled via a packet that will grab the relevant information this will include the players name as well as the device they are connecting with, in the event that a server fails to broadcast this as a backup you can enabled useSystemPlayerJoinMessage this will use the yellow message in game when a player joins and will send this back to discord</p>